 They have a new train ride for the little ones near here.

 In Action USA you will also find a toboggan ride for kids over 110cm.
 There’s bumper boats (min 90cm) plus karts for older and smaller children.

-Outside in the labyrinth you will find more outdoor rides.
-There is a spinning spider ride (min 80cms), pirate ship (min 100cm) and Icarus sky flyer (min 105cm).
-I could not persuade Jamie onto any of these.
-He did however go on the giant bouncy pillows and the mini coaster (min 90cm) also in this area.
+Outside in the labyrinth, you will find more outdoor rides.
+They have giant bouncy pillows and the mini coaster (min 90cm) in this area.
 My boy is growing!
 He couldn’t go on the smaller toddler pillow and instead he was tall enough for the much bigger bouncy pillow.
 Adults can go on everything but the pillows in this part of the park.

 There is a log flume over by the splash park (sadly couldn’t persuade him on this one! – even bribery didn’t work)

-This area had a few new rides going in in 2017 so hopefully they are now up and running.
+This area had a few new rides going in 2017 so hopefully, they are now up and running.
 When we were there they had a new outdoor ride just for children.